adamkocsis/chargenote/README.md

 chmod +x ./chargenote
 ```

 3. Single run (optional): use `nohup` to suppress the SIGHUP and put the process in the background.
-Change the `chargenote` variable to whereevery the `chargenote` executable is located.
+Change the `chargenote` variable to whereever the `chargenote` executable is located.

 ``` sh
 chargenote="/mnt/sky/Dropbox/System/GNU/BASH/chargenote/chargenote"